 Know what you have

 Knowing exactly what you have on hand can save you tons in the grocery budget.
-Regularly go through the contents of your fridge and freezer so that nothing slips by unnoticed.
+Make an effort to regularly go through the contents of your fridge and freezer so that nothing slips by unnoticed.
 Store things in clear containers so you can see the exact contents at a glance.
 Label your freezer food well.
 Learning to store your produce properly will also ensure nothing goes to waste before you have a chance to use it!

 Use the freezer